14 (number): Polygons

-14 is the number of equilateral triangles that are formed by the sides and diagonals of a regular six-sided hexagon.
-In a hexagonal lattice, 14 is also the number of fixed two-dimensional triangular-celled polyiamonds with four cells.
+There are fourteen equilateral triangles formed by the sides and diagonals of a regular six-sided hexagon.
+In a hexagonal lattice, there are fourteen fixed two-dimensional triangular-celled polyiamonds with four cells.

-14 is the number of elements in a regular heptagon (where there are seven vertices and edges), and the total number of diagonals between all its vertices.
+There are fourteen elements in a regular heptagon (where there are seven vertices and edges), and the total number of diagonals between all its vertices.

 There are fourteen polygons that can fill a plane-vertex tiling, where five polygons tile the plane uniformly, and nine others only tile the plane alongside irregular polygons.

 The fundamental domain of the Klein quartic is a regular hyperbolic 14-sided tetradecagon, with an area of $8\pi$.

 The Klein quartic is a compact Riemann surface of genus 3 that has the largest possible automorphism group order of its kind (of order 168) whose fundamental domain is a regular hyperbolic 14-sided tetradecagon, with an area of $8\pi$ by the Gauss-Bonnet theorem.